catherineluse/docs-format-conversion/docs-before/cluster-admin/cluster-access/kubectl/_index.md

 You can access and manage your clusters by logging into Rancher and opening the kubectl shell in the UI.
 No further configuration necessary.

+1. Click **☰ > Cluster Management**.
-1. From the **Global** view, open the cluster that you want to access with kubectl.
+1. Go to the cluster you want to access with kubectl and click **Explore**.

-2. Click **Launch kubectl**.
+1. In the top navigation menu, click the **Kubectl Shell** button.
 Use the window that opens to interact with your Kubernetes cluster.

 ### Accessing Clusters with kubectl from Your Workstation